Telescope Resources and More

 Understanding and Choosing Binoculars

-What is the right pair of binoculars for you, and what does that “10×50” on the side of the binocular housing mean anyway?
+Before purchasing a telescope, consider buying a pair of binoculars as your first optical aid for astronomy.
+But what is the right pair of binoculars for you, and what does that “10×50” on the side of the binocular housing mean anyway?
 Choosing the right pair of night-sky binoculars can be confusing because you have to consider several factors including how steady you can hold them.
-The links below will help you better understand the factors to consider before making that binocular purchase as well as how to use and adjust your binoculars.
+The 3 links below will help you better understand the factors to consider before making that binocular purchase as well as how to use and adjust your binoculars.

 How to Choose a Telescope

-The link below will provide you with a well-written article from the folks at Sky & Telescope that is loaded with information about the different types of telescopes, telescope mounts, and decisions to be made in purchasing a telescope.
+For a well-written article from the folks at Sky & Telescope that is loaded with information about the different types of telescopes, telescope mounts, and decisions to be made in purchasing a telescope click/tap on this link.

-For some wise advice on what to avoid when buying a telescope, see the link below:
+For some wise advice on what to avoid when buying a telescope, click/tap on this link.

 Telescope Mounts and Polar Alignment